 Craigslist isn’t very popular in the Netherlands, but you’ll still find a few bicycles for sale here – usually by expats who haven’t figured out Marktplaats yet.
 The upside is that while not a lot of people are on Craigslist, so you have less competition.
 It’s possible snag a great deal here that you might not find otherwise.

-I personally wouldn’t bother with bicycle shops as they tend to be far more expensive than the other options, but if you want to be sure that you’re getting the real deal, it’s obvious – just go to a shop.
+Bicycle shops are more expensive, but this is the best way to make sure you’re getting the real deal.
 They have a reputation to uphold, so the bicycle they sell you won’t be a piece of junk and they should be able to address any issues you spot.

 Some bicycle shops even offer 2-3 months of warranty, which is nice to have since most problems occur within the first couple of months.
 Expect to pay over at least 100+ Euros at a bicycle shop – realistically, around the 120-200 mark.